 functions returns an error.

-to the buffer into which the message should be written, and
+points to the buffer into which the message is written, and

 error_msg_len is the length of the buffer.

 Write the message as a null-terminated string, at most

 Typically, the other callbacks store the error message in the